 He does not like where Girl lives.
 He describes the architecture as Eastern Bloc Mental Asylum.
 He does not like her neighbor, the Cantonese girl in the next apartment who fights with her boyfriend in the middle of the night.
+Sometimes it seems the exasperated boyfriend will kill the crying girl, but sometimes it sounds as if she will kill him first.
 He asks Girl if she understands what they are saying.
 She tells him she cannot.
-Sometimes it seems the exasperated boyfriend will kill the crying girl, but sometimes it sounds as if she will kill him first.

 Girl asks him to go out and stop the fight.

 No, he says, I don’t want to humiliate the young man.

 But in the morning he asks her again: Why do you live here?
-You’re in America now, he adds, you don’t have to listen to people like that.
+You’re in America now.
+You don’t have to listen to people like that.

-He does not own a TV and he tolerates music when it plays in the background.
+He does not own a TV.
+He tolerates music when it plays in the background.
 He lets her listen to anything she wants, as long as it stays under volume level five.
 She stops sampling his CD collection when she finds out all the discs were left behind by his wife.
 They continue sharing weekends, but without background noise.

-So you’re just separated, she had said.
+So you’re just separated, Girl had said.

 Not by enough, he’d said to reassure her.